ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ever to me by de side of life.&quot;
+&quot;Do you consider your life worth more
+than other people&#x27;s?&quot;
+&quot;Wuth more to me, sah.&quot;
+&quot;Then you must value it very hlirblv.&quot;
 &quot;I does, sah, more dan all dis world.
 mo&#x27;ah dan 11,000,000, for what am dat to a
 man wid de bref out&#x27;n himself?
 Preserva